 - RRP: $4,999*

 Induction cooktops with Integrated Extractor

 Miele KMDA 7774 FL 80cm Induction Cooktop with Integrated Extractor

-The Miele Induction Cooktop with Integrated Extractor is boasted as being one hot item, although it might burn a premium sized hole in your wallet.
-Families that tend to use larger pots and pans may be tempted by the four zones offered by this model, especially as two of these sections are ‘PowerFlex’ zones.
+The Miele Induction Cooktop with Integrated Extractor is boasted as one hot item, with a price tag to match.
+Families that tend to use larger pots and pans may be tempted by the four zones offered by this model, especially as two of these sections are PowerFlex zones.
 This feature is said to give greater flexibility in the kitchen by linking these particular zones together to create a bigger space.

-The Miele KMDA 7774 FL induction cooktop is also said to contain a built-in air extractor with a supposedly ‘intelligent sensor’ that automatically maintains the level of extraction based on how much steam and smoke is released from the cooktop.
+The Miele KMDA 7774 FL induction cooktop is also said to contain a built-in air extractor with an intelligent sensor that automatically maintains the level of extraction based on how much steam and smoke is released from the cooktop.

 - Dimensions (WxDxH): 574mm x 800mm x 520mm x 200mm

 If you currently have a gas cooktop and can’t decide whether to switch to an induction model, an electric hob might be the middle ground you’re looking for.
 Electric cooktops generate heat using an electrical current (through an electrical wire) under the ceramic glass which you can see in the glow of the burner.

 There are two types of electric cooktops, ceramic and solid.
 Like many of Miele’s models, ceramic electric cooktops are made with a flat, glass surface and usually present with safety features like residual heat indicators and auto-switch off functions.
 And since they’re flat, these types of hobs are seen as easy to clean and can alternatively function as extra bench space when not in use.